-Looming over the entire issue of international terrorism is a trend toward proliferation of weapons of mass destruction (WMD).
-For instance, Iran, seen as the most active state sponsor of terrorism, has been aggressively seeking a nuclear arms capability, and North Korea has both admitted to having a clandestine program for uranium enrichment and claimed to have nuclear weapons.
-(See CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program.)
+Looming over the entire issue of international terrorism is the specter of proliferation of weapons of mass destruction (WMD).
+For instance, Iran, seen as the most active state sponsor of terrorism, had been secretly conducting - and continues to openly seek - a uranium enrichment program, and North Korea has both admitted to having a clandestine program for uranium enrichment and claimed to have nuclear weapons.
+(See CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program, by Larry A. Niksch.)
 Indications have also surfaced that Al Qaeda has attempted to acquire chemical, biological, radiological, and nuclear weapons.
 As a result, stakes in the war against international terrorism are increasing and margins for error in selecting appropriate policy instruments to prevent terrorist attacks are diminishing.

-U.S. policy toward international terrorism contains a significant military component, reflected in the war in Iraq; U.S. operations in Afghanistan; deployment of U.S. forces around the Horn of Africa, to Djibouti, and the former Soviet Republic of Georgia; and ongoing military exercises in Colombia.
-President Bush has expressed a willingness to provide military aid to "governments everywhere" in the fight against terrorism.
+U.S. policy toward international terrorism contains a significant military component, reflected in the war in Iraq; U.S. operations in Afghanistan; deployment of U.S. forces around the Horn of Africa (Djibouti), the Philippines, and ongoing military exercises in Colombia.
 Issues for Congress include whether the Administration is providing sufficient information about the long-term goals and costs of its military strategy and whether military force is necessarily an effective anti-terrorism instrument in some circumstances.

 As terrorism is a global phenomenon, a major challenge facing policy makers is how to maximize international cooperation and support, without unduly compromising important U.S. national security interests.
+A significant issue facing policymakers is how to minimize the economic and civil liberties costs of an enhanced security environment.
+The issue of how to combat incitement to terrorism - especially in instances where such activity is state sponsored or countenanced - perplexes policymakers as well.